7th September 2020

 Zero Waste Week: There’s no such thing as waste coffee!

 This week marks the 12th annual Zero Waste Week: a prime opportunity to shed light on our take, make and waste consumption habits and the innovative alternatives that are making sustainable choices accessible and impossible to ignore.

-In brief, Zero Waste Week is a national awareness campaign providing a focus for anyone looking to reduce their volume of waste.
+In brief, Zero Waste Week is an international awareness campaign providing a focus for anyone looking to reduce their volume of waste.
 The campaign challenges and encourages participants to make pledges for new habits and exchange ideas for upcycling and recycling.
 This campaign, and others like it, plays a crucial role in raising the global awareness and support required to create the large-scale behaviour change needed for a significant and sustainable impact.

-According to the World Bank, we currently generate over 2 billion tonnes of municipal solid waste globally each year, with projections reaching 3.4 billion tonnes by 2050.
+According to the World Bank, we currently generate over 2 billion tonnes of solid waste globally each year, with projections reaching 3.4 billion tonnes by 2050.
 Almost 40% of that waste is disposed of in landfills where it generates harmful greenhouse gas emissions, such as methane, contributing to climate change.

-Typically, spent coffee grounds are dumped into general waste and sent to landfill where they emit methane – a greenhouse gas 34 times more potent than carbon dioxide and one of the primary causes of global warming.
+Typically, spent coffee grounds are dumped into general waste and sent to landfill where they emit methane – a greenhouse gas 25 times more potent than carbon dioxide and one of the primary causes of global warming.
 This level of detrimental waste is a calamity in itself, but as the world’s coffee drinking habit is unlikely to wane, it’s crucial we find ways to recycle, renew and reuse this material.